fleekgonzalo/Quartz/content/set-up-this-website/post.md

 ---
 This website template was made to be used with the [Obsidian](https://obsidian.md/) note taking application.
 If you had never heard of Obsidian you should try it, its great.
 If you want to get into note taking and as the productivity gurus call it, "Building your Second Brain", read this article [Molecular Notes: Principles · Reasonable Deviations](https://reasonabledeviations.com/2022/04/18/molecular-notes-part-1/) and its continuation [Molecular Notes: Practice · Reasonable Deviations](https://reasonabledeviations.com/2022/06/12/molecular-notes-part-2/).

-To use this website template for your own blogsite use their [GitHub](https://github.com/jackyzha0/quartz) repository as the template for your own and follow the official [Quartz](https://quartz.jzhao.xyz/) documentation.
+Use their [GitHub](https://github.com/jackyzha0/quartz) repository as the template for your own and follow the official [Quartz](https://quartz.jzhao.xyz/) documentation if theres something missing here.

 # Requirements